denten/denten.github.io/_includes/CV/03-affiliation.md

-## Affiliation
+## A. Affiliation

 ### Columbia University in the City of New York

 Assistant Professor of Digital Humanities and New Media Studies, Department of English and Comparative Literature, September 2012 –

-- Founding Member, Group for Experimental Methods in the Humanities

-- Founding Member, Digital Storytelling Lab

-- Principle Investigator, Open Syllabus Project

-- Principle Investigator, Science Surveyor

 - Affiliated Faculty, Institute of Data Sciences and Engineering, New Media Center
+- Faculty Affiliate, Digital Humanities Center, Butler Library.

 ### Berkman Center for Internet and Society at Harvard University
 metaLab and Cooperation research groups